Roadmap to this page

 Israel is Committing Genocide in Gaza

-There are 3 key elements to understanding why this is a genocide [click below to jump to a specific section]:
+There are 3 key elements to understanding why this is a genocide.
+Click on any of the elements listed below to jump to a detailed section explaining the evidence.

 1.